End of Life Law - Urgent medical treatment - Mythbusters

 The law in Victoria is different.
 There, consent is not required to transfer a person to hospital in an emergency.

-If the person who lacks capacity has previously decided they do not want to receive treatment, their decision should be respected.
+If the person without capacity has previously decided they do not want to receive treatment, their decision should be respected.